Don't Be That Guy at the Party - Mitigating Toxic Relationships

 Killing off can become a habit.
 Mitigation is required here - don't let your pain cut you off from the world you've collected.
 Have some faith in yourself.
 You made good decisions, too.
 The question remains whether uncomfortable relationships can be pruned and guided.

-I'm closing today with the words of Peter Kidd: poet, horticulturist, mystic, owner of Igneus Press.
-I'm sharing my guru with you while he discusses passing knowledge to his son-in-law.
+I'm closing today with the words of Peter Kidd: poet, horticulturist, mystic, founder of Igneus Press.
+I'm sharing my guru with you while he discusses the passing of knowledge to his son-in-law.

 Here you will find carefully-chosen poets spanning the decades of human connection from Kent State to now.
 Sophie Kidd is taking on the next generation, and I am so excited about this.